-Sura Charlier, Composer/Performer, relocated to the Bradenton/Sarasota area from Seattle, WA in 2014, and currently performs with the Throwbakzzz and the Sura Charlier Trio/Quartet.
+Sura Charlier, Composer/Performer, relocated to Rio Grande, Puerto Rico in 2023.
 A graduate of Cornish College of the Arts (Seattle, WA), Charlier graduated summa cum laude with a degree in Music Composition.
 While at Cornish, Charlier studied music composition, performance (sax, flute, clarinet, piano and voice), dance, and performing arts criticism.
 She was active in both the Classical/New Music and Jazz departments, and received the 2000 Cascadian/Cornish Prize for music composition.

 Charlier’s original compositions have been performed on KING FM’s ‘Live by George’ show, at the Interfaith Council’s Annual Thanksgiving concerts, at the Cascadian Singers’ Voices of the New Millennium concert, at the Center For Spiritual Living’s One Cry, One Voice concert, at the Shoreline Arts Festival, at the North Seattle Ballet, at the Vashon Voices Show Choir’s Songs of Peace, Songs of Hope concert, and by the New Girls On the Block Jazz Orchestra.
 Her works have been commissioned by the Vashon High School Jazz Band, by saxophonist, John Hupp and by the woodwind trio, LAMORO.
 Her anthem ‘Prayer For World Peace’, was recently performed by the Mid-Columbia Mastersingers in a regional premiere in the Tri-Cities.